rtkwlf/cookbook-simple-iptables/README.md

 The rules specified under the `rule` attribute will only be evaluate for packets for which the rule in `chain_condition` holds.

-Sometimes we might want to define a chain that can be only jumped from another chain we define.
+Sometimes we might want to define a chain where we only want to jump from another chain we define.
-By default, all `simple_iptables_rule` chains will be jumped from one of the directions chains.
+By default, an automatic jump will be made to chains defined using the `simple_iptables_rule` resource from the chain specified using the `direction` attribute of the resource.
 To prevent jumping to the chain from the direction chains, we can set the direction attribute to the symbol `:none`.
 For example, consider a chain used to log

     simple_iptables_rule "logging_drop" do
       direction :none